chrisbrowneanu/ENGN2225/assessment.md

 *  Quality and relevance of the bibliography

 ### Submission
-You need to have your Portfolio Plan signed off by Chris in the weeks 5-7 labs.
+You need to have your Portfolio Scoping Plan signed off by Chris in the weeks 5-7 labs.

 Please submit a PDF of your Portfolio on WATTLE, and sign up for a Week 13 discussion spot on WATTLE from Week 10.